dgoppenheimer/pymol-notes/content/MD-simulations/making-it-rain.md

 - Save a copy to Drive, and rename it with the *-dgo* suffix.

 {{% notice info %}}
-As soon as you *make a copy* of the notebook, the copy is opened in the browser, which defeats thr purpose of using the Colab shortcut app.
+As soon as you *make a copy* of the notebook, the copy is opened in the browser, which defeats the purpose of using the Colab shortcut app.
 {{% /notice %}}

 - Continue with tutorial.